alejandrohdezma/sbt-ci/README.md

 Adding a new repository to the [auto-update](https://github.com/alejandrohdezma/.github/blob/master/.github/workflows/auto-update.yml) workflow will automatically trigger spreading of the latest repository release & secrets.

-Also spreading will be also triggered when a release is created.
+Also, spreading will be also triggered when a release is created.

 On the other hand, after updating a secret, you can trigger spreading by executing the following command from your local machine: